bxparks/bigquery-schema-generator/README.md

 #### Ignore Invalid Lines (`--ignore_invalid_lines`)

-By default, if an error is encountered on a particular line, processing stops immediately.
+By default, if an error is encountered on a particular line, processing stops immediately with an exception.
 This flag causes invalid lines to be ignored and processing continues.
 A list of all errors and their line numbers will be printed on the STDERR after processing the entire file.

-This flag currently makes sense only for for JSON files, to ignore lines which do not parse correctly as a JSON object.
+This flag is currently most useful for JSON files, to ignore lines which do not parse correctly as a JSON object.

-This flag probably does nothing for CSV files.
+This flag is probably not useful for CSV files.
 CSV files are processed by the `DictReader` class which performs its own line processing internally, including extracting the column names from the first line of the file.
-If probably will not throw any exception for a given line, and even if it did, we would not be able to catch it and continue processing.
-Fortunately, the schema deduction logic will handle missing or extra columns gracefully.
+If the `DictReader` does throw an exception on a given line, we would not be able to catch it and continue processing.
+Fortunately, CSV files are fairly robust, and the schema deduction logic will handle any missing or extra columns gracefully.

 Fixes [Issue
 #49](https://github.com/bxparks/bigquery-schema-generator/issues/49).